 ‘You can choose the colour of your room too,’ said Patrick quickly, ‘how would you like that?’

 Abigail sniffed.
 She thought hard.
-And then thought some more.
 Rubbing at her eyes again she nodded.
 ‘I think I’d like that a lot.’
 Clambering to her paws she padded down the hall and up the stairs.
 Pushing open the door to her room she sat down on the rug and looked around.
 Pink?
 Or maybe blue.
 With a silver ceiling.
 Definitely.

 Finally the letters stopped.
-Patrick and Preston stared at the screen and then closed the lid.
+Patrick and Preston stared at the laptop and with a sigh, Preston closed the lid.

-That evening as they all sat around the kitchen table there seemed to be an air of excitement.
-Patrick and Preston had said they should all have dinner early.
+That evening as they all sat around the kitchen table Abigail felt excited.
+Patrick had said they should all have dinner early as he had something to discuss.
 The polar bears both sat side by side at the top, a plate of fish sandwiches between them.
 Grigs was sitting on a chair, his whiskers twitching.
 Every now and then he bounced slightly.
 He looked a bit nervous and hadn’t eaten any of his pie.
 Abigail stirred a spoon around a bowl of tomato soup.
-Something was going on…
+Something was definitely going on, she held her breath..

 Patrick cleared his throat.
 ‘Well… we’ve got something to tell you,’ he glanced at Preston.
 ‘We found out today that… that….’ he cleared his throat again.